24/7 Security Operations Centre (SOC) as a Service

 A Security Operations Centre (SOC) is a physical or outsourced centralised hub which serves as an organisation’s security system, across its networks, servers, endpoints and other digital assets.
 This allows organisations to detect and respond to potential cyber security threats as they arise.

-What is SOC-as-a-Service (SOCaaS)?
+What is SOC as a Service (SOCaaS)?

-Why use SOC-as-a-Service (SOCaaS)?
+Why use SOC as a Service (SOCaaS)?

-Building and maintaining an in-house SOC is resource-intensive, requiring expensive tools and highly skilled cyber security professionals.
-SOC-as-a-Service eliminates these upfront costs, offering businesses a subscription-based model tailored to their needs as they develop.
+SOC as a Service eliminates these upfronts, offering businesses a subscription-based model tailored to their needs as they develop.
 Additionally, it provides access to enterprise-grade tools that have previously been unavailable to SMEs.
 As businesses grow, so do their security needs.
 SOCaaS solutions are designed to scale effortlessly, providing advanced protection for evolving infrastructures, whether on-premises, cloud-based, or hybrid.

 Staffing Costs